On two cohomological Hall algebras: The preprojective CoHA and the auxiliary CoHA

 \end{prop} \begin{proof} It suffices to show that

 It follows from the following equality

 \end{proof}

-The assignment sending $\calS\calH^{\aux}$ to $\calS\calH^{\aux,\sE}$ has the effect of sending the space of symmetric polynomials to the space of skew-symmetric polynomials.
+The twist $\calS\calH^{\aux,\sE}$ obtained from $\calS\calH^{\aux}$ has the effect of twisting the space of symmetric polynomials to the space of skew-symmetric polynomials.
 Next, we show that this assignment is a functor, called the sign-twist functor.
 This is a geometric interpretation of the formula \eqref{twist by sign rep} and Proposition \ref{prop:map of shuffles}.
 Readers only interested in the combinatorial aspects of the shuffle algebra can skip the rest of \S~\ref{subsec:SignTwist}.